knotworks/knot-server/README.md

 ### Token-based OAuth authentication

-Knot's authentication system is powered by a [Laravel Airlock](https://github.com/laravel/airlock) password client.
+Knot's authentication system is powered by [Laravel Airlock](https://github.com/laravel/airlock).
 Users sign in with a simple email and password, and the server will send back an authentication token to use for all subsequent requests.

 ### Multiple post types